blakeCS/IntroComputerProgramming/docs/Methods.md

 ***

 ## String Methods
-Students will manipulate strings to develop a system to find strands of DNA.
+Students will identify strings as a unique data type which contains a sequence of ASCII characters,describe characteristics of the string data type, and manipulate strings to generate dynamic output.

 <details>
  <summary>Resources